QubesOS/qubes-core-admin/doc/qubes-tests.rst

 solve all of your problems.
 Rules given in this guide and elsewhere should be followed, but shouldn't be worshipped.

+Test can be divided into three phases.
+The first part is setup phase.
+In this part you should arrange for a test condition to occur.
+You intentionally put system under test in some specific state.
+Phase two is executing test condition -- for example you check some variable for equality or expect that some exception is raised.
+Phase three is responsible for returning a verdict.
+This is largely done by the framework.

 When writing test, you should think about order of execution.
-Tests should be written bottom-to-top, that is, tests that are ran later may depend on features that are tested after but not the other way around.
+This is the reason of numbers in names of the classes and test methods.
+Tests should be written bottom-to-top, that is, test setups that are ran later may depend on features that are tested after but not the other way around.
 This is important, because when encountering failure we expect the reason happen *before*, and not after failure occured.
 Therefore, when encountering multiple errors, we may instantly focus on fixing the first one and not wondering if any later problems may be relevant or not.
-This is the reason of numbers in names of the classes and test methods.
+Some people also like to enable :py:attr:`unittest.TestResult.failfast` feature, which stops on the first failed test -- with wrong order this messes up their workflow.

+Test should fail for one reason only and test one specific issue.
+This does not mean that you can use one ``.assert*`` method per ``test_`` function: for example when testing one regular expression you are welcome to test many valid and/or invalid inputs, especcialy when test setup is complicated.
+However, if you encounter problems during setup phase, you should *skip* the test, and not fail it.
+This also aids interpretation of results.

 You may, when it makes sense, manipulate private members of classes under tests.
 This violates one of the founding principles of object-oriented programming, but